lacuna/bifurcan/doc/durable.md

 ![](../benchmarks/images/durable_write.png)

-To create a `DurableMap`, we write the data to disk in the order provided, then perform a merge sort (reading all the data, and writing it to disk again) and construct an index, and finally perform a third pass to write the index and entries contiguously, computing the SHA-512 hash as we go.
+To create a `DurableMap`, we write the data to disk in the order provided, then perform a merge sort (reading all the data, and writing it to disk again) while constructing an index, and finally perform a third pass to write the index and entries contiguously, computing the SHA-512 hash as we go.
 Predictably, this results in a 3x write amplification no matter the size of the database, and a 2x read amplification once we exceed the size of our cache.

-To create a `DurableList` we do the same, without the merge sort, resulting in a 2x write and 1x read amplifications.
+To create a `DurableList` we do the same without the merge sort, resulting in a 2x write and 1x read amplifications.

 RocksDB uses an [LSM Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree), which is generally considered write-optimized, but it's solving a harder problem: after each incremental insert, it must provide a queryable database.
 To accomplish this, it shuffles our entries into an ever-deepening set of levels, leading to logarithmic growth of both write and read amplification.